Terms and Condition

 This agreement includes AN ARBITRATION PROVISION WITH A CLASS ACTION WAIVER.
 THE ARBITRATION PROVISION MAY HAVE A SUBSTANTIAL IMPACT ON THE WAY IN WHICH YOU OR THE WINGS RESOLVE ANY CLAIM (UNLESS YOU REJECT IT).

 1. Revocable License.
 Each Ticket purchased as part of your Season Ticket Plan constitutes a revocable license.
 As a revocable license, each Ticket may be revoked at any time (including before or after the Wings actually deliver the Ticket) for any reason (including, without limitation, Preemption as defined in Section 4A) by the Wings, and, upon such revocation, the Wings shall refund or credit the holder of the Ticket in the amount of the stated face value of the Ticket, less the portion of any discount allocable to that Ticket as a result of the Ticket having been purchased as part of a Season Ticket Plan.
-The Wings shall have no liability in connection with the revocation of a Ticket other than the aforementioned refund or credit.
+Your sole remedy in connection with the revocation of a Ticket shall be the aforementioned refund or credit and, other than the aforementioned refund or credit, the Wings shall have no liability in connection therewith.
 The Wings’ right to revoke described in this section is in addition to the Wings’ right to terminate any Ticket or Season Ticket Plan set forth in Section 7.
 Use of any Tickets and attendance at any Game are also governed by (i) the terms and conditions set forth on the Ticket itself (the “Ticket Policies”), (ii) the Wells Fargo Center policies, including security, alcohol and appropriate conduct policies (the “Wells Fargo Center Policies”) and (iii) applicable law.

 2. No Refunds.
 All sales of Tickets are final, and no refunds of payments or deposits for Tickets, or exchanges for Tickets, will be made unless otherwise specified in this Agreement.